The 19 Best Modern TV Shows Set in the 1990s

 This Is England ’90, Channel 4 (2015)

 Our next British series has its origins in a 2006 film titled This Is England, which traced the roots and growth of the skinhead subculture in England in the early 80s.
-It was succeeded by three miniseries’ from the same writer and director, Shane Meadows, the last of which is This Is England ‘90.
+It was succeeded by three miniseries by the same writer and director, Shane Meadows, the last of which is This Is England ‘90.

-As a sequel, the show unfolds in four episodes with each of them set against a different season, starting with Spring 1990.
+As a sequel, the show unfolds in four episodes, each of which is set against a different season, starting with Spring 1990.
 It continues the story of its main characters as they go about their personal lives amidst the rise of rave culture, the local drug scene, and the FIFA World Cup (featuring Margaret Thatcher’s resignation from her post as Prime Minister!).

 The Assassination of Gianni Versace: American Crime Story, FX (2018)